charlieegan3/personal-website/_posts/2015-05-22-building-and-shipping-my-side-project.md

 ---
 layout: post
-title: I shipped a side project
+title: Building and 'shipping' my side project
 ---

 I started lurking on Hacker News and Product Hunt at the beginning of the year.
 The motivation for building [serializer](http://www.serializer.io) came from an approaching assignment deadline, rather than cutting out news I thought I'd make following it more manageable.
 For me this meant a sequential feed - I didn't like having to scan the entire ranked list for new items.